flax-lang/flax/README.md

 - Generic Types
 - Type inheritance of some kind

 ------------------------------------

 #### Building the Flax compiler ####

 - You will need clang++ (in your $PATH), because only it is capable of compiling LLVM bitcode to object code.
 - Screw makefiles.
 Flax is currently using a third-party build system.
-- Binaries and sources are available here: http://capri.ghostkernel.org/
+- Source is available here: http://capri.ghostkernel.org, follow instructions to build capri.
 - Ensure that the 'capri' executable is on your path (or just provide the absolute path to your shell)
 - Run 'capri' in the top-level directory.
 - Find the 'flaxc' executable in 'build/sysroot/usr/local/bin'